-Dr. Romaniello is married, has two daughters, 2.75 cats (one is 3-legged) and two dogs minus one eye.
+Dr. Romaniello is married, has two daughters, 2 cats and two dogs minus one eye.
 She enjoys hiking in her free time, and her guilty pleasure is romance novels.

 Taking the veterinarian oath is something Dr. Romaniello takes very seriously and works to honor every day through her work with your pet.

 “Being admitted to the profession of veterinary medicine, I solemnly swear to use my scientific knowledge and skills for the benefit of society through the protection of animal health and welfare, the prevention and relief of animal suffering, the conservation of animal resources, the promotion of public health, and the advancement of medical knowledge.

 I will practice my profession conscientiously, with dignity, and in keeping with the principles of veterinary medical ethics.